hyperledger/besu-docs/docs/public-networks/tutorials/besu-teku-mainnet.md

 ---
 title: Run Besu and Teku on Mainnet
 sidebar_position: 1
-Description: How to run Besu and Teku on Mainnet
+description: Run Besu and Teku on Ethereum Mainnet.
 ---

 # Run Besu and Teku on Mainnet